-Here are some examples of the images we created or chose for this back to school campaign, keeping those 5 branding and design considerations in mind:
+Here are some examples of images we created or picked for this back-to-school campaign, keeping those 5 branding and design considerations in mind:

-Now let’s finish creating our campaign inside the Woobox campaign builder.
+Now let’s finish creating our campaign in the Woobox dashboard.

 We’ll start by designing the entry page, where visitors can learn about contest details and fill out required form fields: